adamochie/adamochie/README.md

 - :school: I'm currently a 4th year student at **UTM Skudai**
 - 🧁 My Birthday is on **22 Nov 2002**
 - :books: My major is **Data Engineering**
-- :earth_asia: I'm living now in **Puchong, Seri Kembangan, Selangor**
+- :earth_asia: I'm living now in **Taman Puncak Jalil, Seri Kembangan, Selangor**
-- 💻 I'm an intermediate in coding :penguin:
-- ⚽ I'm interested in coding, cooking, football, and game-developing
+- ⚽ I'm interested in analytics, forecasting, coding, cooking, football, and games as well as behind the scenes on game dev
 - 👤 My quote is **_"Thinking you’re no-good and worthless is the worst thing you can do"_**

 ## <img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width="50px" height="50px"> Some Languages and Tools